RTHyman/audio-program/README.md

  - note that pins 18, 19, and 21 of the pi are used by the sound bonnet, you cannot use them for any other purpose
  - 3V and 5V and GND at the 'top' of the GPIO are also used by the bonnet

-# watercolour paper enclosure
+## watercolour paper enclosure

 The box enclosure is made using [this origami video](https://youtu.be/R6TUvYCrdvM) watch this for the step by step box creation instructions
-See the below reference image for watercolour paper size that I used, and dimenstions
+See the below reference image for watercolour paper size that I used, the first step will be to cut your paper to 7.5'' x 13'' then read notes below and watch origami video

  - note the cutout is marked as I neglected to make it big enough when I was originally making this
  - you may want to place your raspberry pi over the paper and visually verify the length of the space from the hdmi port to the power/usb ports